-One of the many reasons why both locals and foreigners register a company in Singapore is because of the government’s business grants and incentives provided to local companies.
+Both locals and foreigners register companies in Singapore due to the government’s business grants and incentives for local companies.

-In an effort to drive local companies’ internationalisation plans, the government introduced the Market Readiness Assistance (MRA) grant, supported by Enterprise Singapore (ESG).
-To give clarity to the MRA grant, we have put together the top 10 questions that we usually get from SMEs as MRA consultants.
+To drive local companies’ internationalization, the government introduced the Market Readiness Assistance (MRA) grant, supported by Enterprise Singapore (ESG).
+We’ve compiled the top FAQs from SMEs to provide clarity on the MRA grant as consultants.

 What is the MRA Grant?

-With this grant, companies can claim reimbursements on the incurred costs for the qualifying activities when they set up their company overseas.
+Companies can claim reimbursements on incurred costs for qualifying activities when establishing their overseas presence.

-Companies who have successfully applied the grant will receive up to 70% funding for the eligible costs, capped at S$100,000 per new market.
-This means that you can tap into multiple jurisdictions at a time.
+Successful applicants receive up to 70% funding for eligible costs, capped at S$100,000 per new market, allowing them to access multiple jurisdictions simultaneously.

 What is the eligibility criteria for the MRA grant?